Enjoiable/Group_Calculator/README.md

 # Group_Calculator
-As a group we will create a calculator that will take in inputs and increament the variables each time around.
+As a group we will create a calculator that will take in inputs and increment the variables each time around.

 SECTION A..
-Readme ffor reference.
+Readme for reference.

-Individual assignments{}
+Individual assignments {}

-The project will be to create a program that can do algebra, with one special
-twist: every time you use a variable, it will update its value afterwards.
+The project will be to create a program that can do algebra, with one special Twist; every time you use a variable, it will update its value afterwards.
 So if x equals 3, then x+x would return 7, since x was 3 the first time, and then 4 the next time, and would be 5 afterwards.